IsaacXNG/NYS-Shortestest-Path/README.txt

 	Bonus/Notable Features:

 		*I incorporated a zoom feature into the graphics.
 Left-click doubles the zoom in.
 Right-click does the opposite.
-		The difficulty was figuring out the panning transformation equation which went something like this (I arrived at the equation myself):
+		The difficulty was figuring out how to handle panning transformations which was resolved using the following equations:

 			zoom*(x - centerX) + (zoom - 1)*maxWidth/2
 			centerX += (mouseX - maxWidth/2)/zoom